 Turkey Unveils National Energy Plan and Hydrogen Technologies Strategy to Meet 2053 Net Zero Emissions Targets

-On Thursday, Turkey announced its National Energy Plan and Technologies Strategy and Roadmap, both of which are aimed at meeting the country's 2053 net zero emissions targets.
+On Thursday, announced its National Energy Plan and Technologies Strategy and Roadmap, both of which are aimed at meeting the country's 2053 net zero emissions targets.

 Energy and Natural Resources Minister Fatih Donmez spoke at a briefing in Ankara, where he stated that the National Energy Plan is intended to support economic growth and take Turkey's green energy transformation to the next level.